react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 #### The `getDefaultHeaderHeight` utility now accepts an object instead of positional arguments

-The `getDefaultHeaderHeight` utility from `@react-navigation/elements` now accepts an object with named properties instead of positional arguments to improve readability"
+The `getDefaultHeaderHeight` utility from `@react-navigation/elements` now accepts an object with named properties instead of positional arguments to improve readability:

 ```diff lang=js
 - getDefaultHeaderHeight(layout, false, statusBarHeight);